 So You Know

-ProAPOD Real Estate Investment Software provides two solutions that include computations for depreciation recapture.
-Investor 8 real estate investor software and Executive 10 real estate investing software.
+ProAPOD Real Estate Investment Software provides one solution that includes computations for depreciation recapture.
+Executive 10 real estate investing software.